Join Us

 How to apply:

-To complete this application, you will need to upload the following material:
+To complete the application, you will need to upload:

 After submission:

-We will be notified automatically after you submit your application material.
-Please feel free to follow up with an email after you have submitted your application material on the Google Form (all application material must be submitted using the form & not emailed unless you are unable to use Google Forms for some reason).
-After we have reviewed your application and determined that your background is a good fit for the lab, we will schedule a meeting to discuss the opportunities in greater detail and answer any questions you may have.
-The meeting can take place in person (if you are at Mines/Colorado) or virtually (via Zoom).
+We will be automatically notified once you submit your application materials.
+If you'd like, you may follow up with an email after submitting through the Google Form (please ensure all materials are submitted via the form, unless you're unable to use Google Forms for any reason).
+After reviewing your application and determining that your background is a good fit for the lab, we will schedule a meeting to discuss potential opportunities in more detail and answer any questions.
+The meeting can be held in person (if you're at Mines/Colorado) or virtually via Zoom.

 Financial aid: